4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/Models/README.md

 - `yolov8s_best_v1.pt`: Weights of the YOLOv8s model trained on the first dataset.
 This model showcases high precision and real-time detection capabilities optimized for vehicle detection.
 - `yolov8s_best_v2.pt`: Weights of the YOLOv8s model trained on the second dataset.
 Adapted for more extensive and varied data, showcasing the scalability of the model.
+- `yolov8s_best_v2.pt`: Weights of the YOLOv8s model trained on the third dataset.
+Adapted for Pakistani traffic situation, also showing capabilities of detecting bikes and Rickshaws.

 ## Faster R-CNN Models